HTW-WI-KI-WS24/FaB-Simulated-Universe/README.md

 ## To-Do Roadmap

 - [ ] Generation/Information Adding Feature
+- [ ] Allow User Editing of Ratings
 - [ ] Use SelfQueryRetriever from LangChain to query over the Ratings Metadatas Fields
 - [ ] Integration with Additional APIs for Richer Content